Rajaganeshsaravanan/CricketersHubUsingBasicLWC/README.md

 # CricketersHubUsingBasicLWC
-Basic LWC Application which is created using LWC Componenets CSS and SVG Files
+A basic LWC Application is created using LWC Component communication, Wire methods, and Javascript.